 Leaving Vancouver:

-Take the ferry to Nanaimo from Vancouver leaving from either Tsawwassen or Horseshoe Bay.
-Then drive north on the Island Highway towards Parksville, taking Highway 4 exit west to Port Alberni.
+Take the ferry to Nanaimo from Vancouver, leaving from either Tsawwassen or Horseshoe Bay.
+Then, drive north on the Island Highway towards Parksville, taking the Highway 4 exit west to Port Alberni.
 The drive from Nanaimo to Port Alberni will take about 2 hours without stops.
-The ferry to Nanaimo from Horseshoe Bay takes 1 hour and 40 minutes.
-The ferry from Tsawwassen to Duke Point takes 2 hours to cross.
-Check BC Ferries schedules.
-Reservations are suggested.

 Leaving Victoria:

-Driving from Victoria to Nanaimo will take about 1 hour and 40 minutes without stops taking the Trans-Canada Highway BC1 North.
+Driving from Victoria to Nanaimo will take about 1 hour and 40 minutes without stops, taking the Trans-Canada Highway BC1 North.
 There are some spectacular sights along the way.
 Find out more here on what to see along the way.

 Bear Safety Tips

 This is bear country.
 Be prepared if you go out exploring in the woods of B.C.
-Chances are you won’t run into bear, but you should know what to do.
+Chances are you won’t run into a bear, but you should know what to do.
 If a bear has recently been spotted on the trail, there is usually a sign at the trailhead.
-Download a handy guide to tell you how to identify a black bear or a grizzly bear.
-Be sure to check out the Wild Safe BC website.

 - Use bear bells to jingle and make some noise as you journey along the trail.